Warmoth "Pro" Construction

 - Double-expanding truss rod that adjusts at heel

-- Convenient side mechanism for fine truss rod adjustments without removing neck (except on Baritone Conversion Necks)
+- Convenient side mechanism for fine truss rod adjustments without removing neck (except on Baritone Conversion and Left-Handed necks)

 - 10"-16" compound radius fingerboard (other options available)

 - Widest range of custom options available anywhere

 - Unrivaled sustain and an even, balanced tone